Enjoy a professional guided Tour to Ramesseum Temple, Habu Temple and Valley of the Nobles.

 What You Can Expect

-A Nile holiday expert tour guide will pick you up from your Nile Cruise or hotel in Luxor to visit the Theban necropolis, start your private day tour at the Ramesseum, the memorial temple of King Ramses II.
-The Ramesseum temple is famous for its 19 metre (62 feet) high seated statue and weighing more than 1000 tons of Ramses II (of which only fragments are left), The walls of the Ramesseum temple, which is only about half preserved, are decorated with reliefs, including scenes depicting the Battle of Kadesh, the Syrian wars, and the Festival of Amon Min.
+Start your private day tour at the Ramesseum, the memorial temple of King Ramses II.
+The Ramesseum temple is famous for its 19 metre (62 feet) high seated statue and weighing more than 1000 tons of Ramses II (of which only fragments are left).
+The walls of the Ramesseum Temple, which is only about half preserved, are decorated with reliefs, including scenes depicting the Battle of Kadesh, the Syrian wars, and the Festival of Amon Min.